qunitjs/qunit/CONTRIBUTING.md

 For code changes, you'll need to have [Node.js](https://nodejs.org/en/) installed.

-Install dependencies in the repository via `npm ci`.
+Install dependencies in the repository via `npm install`.
 Make your code changes and run `npm test` which will validate the syntax and coding style, and run unit and integration tests.